Tucson Festival of Books

 Chaos, Comedy, Reality

 How do we make sense of a world that often seems absurd, fractured, and overwhelming?
-This panel brings together three authors who explore the humor, poignancy, and chaos of contemporary life, using sharp wit and inventive storytelling to illuminate the human experience.
+Lydia Millet and Gary Shteyngart will explore the humor, poignancy, and chaos of contemporary life, using sharp wit and inventive storytelling to illuminate the human experience.
+(Unfortunately, Jason Mott will be unable to take part in this session as originally planned.)

 Panelists